Legal and Compliance

 Subject to certain conditions and exemptions, you have the following rights under UK GDPR and related law:

-You can ask us to provide certain personal data in a structured, commonly used and machine readable format or to transmit that data to another controller where technically feasible.
+- Right to data portability: you can ask us to provide certain personal data in a structured, commonly used and machine-readable format or to transmit that data to another controller where technically feasible.

 To exercise any of these rights please contact us at dpo@pkfsmithcooper.com or by post using the contact details in section 1.